 Somebody said “Keywords Are Important” and you Googled it.
 Congratulations, you’ve found the right article.
-This is The Keyword Guide for SEO Beginners.
+This is The Keyword Research Guide for SEO Beginners.

+Before we move in to any further details in the keyword research guide, let’s start with the basics.
 Ranking high in Google’s search results will become a lot easier once you understand what keywords are.
 Keywords are the most commonly used words that users type in search engines.

 For example, let’s say that, in the SEO niche, the search phrase ‘SEO Tips’ is the most searched phrase.
 If you run a digital marketing website, it would be wise to include the exact keywords ‘SEO Tips’ somewhere on your website, since it is the most highly searched phrase among users looking for SEO services.